Everything I Learned About Burgundy Wine

 Learn How to Properly Taste Wine?

-First, take a sip of your wine, do not slurp the wine through your lips into your mouth, instead, begin to chew with the wine in your mouth, this opens your nose and fills your mouth with the full flavor.
+First, take a sip of your wine, do not slurp the wine through your lips into your mouth, instead, begin to chew the wine in your mouth, this opens your nose and fills your mouth with the full flavor.

 Terroir of Burgundy – It’s All About The Land – Not the Grape